List Decoding Random Euclidean Codes and Infinite Constellations: Prior work

-\begin{conjecture} For any $\delta>0$, prime power $q$ and $0<p<1-1/q$, a random linear code of rate $1-H_q(p)-\delta$ over $\bF_q$ is $(p,1/\delta)$-list decodable whp. \end{conjecture} The conjecture is known to be true over $\bF_2$ \cite{li-wootters-2018-ld-rand-lin}.
+\begin{conjecture} For any $\delta>0$, prime power $q$ and $0<p<1-1/q$, a random linear code of rate $1-H_q(p)-\delta$ over $\bF_q$ is $(p,1/\delta)$-list decodable whp. \end{conjecture} The conjecture is known to be true over $\bF_2$~\cite{li-wootters-2018-ld-rand-lin}.
 However, it is open in other cases if we insist the universal constant in the list size to be one.
-In particular, the conjecture becomes more challenging when we work in large fields and in the high-noise low-rate regime.
+In particular, the conjecture becomes more challenging when we work in the high-noise low-rate regime and in large fields.
 For instance, consider the following scenario, the adversary's power $p$ is so large that close to $1-1/q$, say $p=1-1/q-\tau$ for a very small $\tau>0$ which can even scale with $\delta$.
-Then by the continuity of the entropy function, the capacity is very low and can be a vanishing function of $\delta$ as $\delta\to0$.
-In this case, many existing list decodability results for random linear codes degenerate in the sense that the list size blows up as a function of $\delta\to0$.
-Another extreme case which is tricky to handle is when the field size $q$ is very large and can be an increasing function of $\delta\to0$.
-In this case, many techniques in the literature also fails.
+Then by the continuity of the entropy function, the capacity is very low and in particular vanishes as $\tau\to0$.
+In this case, many existing list decodability results for random linear codes degenerate in the sense that the list size blows up when $\tau\to0$.
+Another extreme case which is tricky to handle is when the field size $q$ is very large and is potentially an increasing function of $\delta\to0$ and/or $ n\to\infty $.
+In this case, many techniques in the literature also fail.

 From now on, when we talk about large $q$ (i.e., the large field size regime), we refer to $q$ which can scale with $1/\delta$ or $n$; when we talk about large $p$ or small rate (i.e., the high-noise low-rate regime), we refer to $\tau$ which can be a function of $\delta$.